datamapper/datamapper.github.com/docs/properties.md

 ================

 A model's properties are not introspected from the fields in the data-store; In fact the reverse happens.
-You declare the properties for a model inside it's class definition, which is then used to generate the fields in the data-store.
+You declare the properties for a model inside its class definition, which is then used to generate the fields in the data-store.

 This has a few advantages.
 First it means that a model's properties are